chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 the consumer already has the ServerConfiguration information that is provided from the producer in Round 1.
 It is also assumed that the consumer has a

-Moreover, assume that nonce2 is a ephemeral nonce provided by the producer in Round 1.
-Then, the consumer issues an Interest with the following name:
+Assuming that /prefix is the prefix established after Round 1, then the consumer issues an Interest with the following name:

 ~~~
     /prefix/random-2